-- A. The county executive, through the director, department of executive administration, shall have the responsibility for monitoring implementation of the requirements of this chapter and shall have the power to request from departments, responding parties and/or contractors any relevant record, information and documents. - B. Contract awarding authorities, with the assistance of the director, department of executive administration, shall keep complete and detailed records regarding compliance with this chapter.
-The records shall include the dollar value and the subject matter of each contract along with the name of the contractor, the participation levels (in dollars, number of contracts awarded, and type of work) of minority/women's businesses where the contract award provides for participation, and other information as the director, department of executive administration, deems necessary.

-- C. The director, department of executive administration, shall be responsible for gathering all information concerning compliance with this chapter and shall have access to all pertinent King County records. - D. With the assistance of the director, department of executive administration, each department shall submit to the King County executive an annual report on its performance in meeting the utilization goals required by this chapter on or before February 15th of each year.
-This report shall include the number and dollar amount of contracts awarded; the number and dollar amount of contracts with minority/women's business participation; the number of contracts which involves the use of subcontractors, suppliers or similar assisting roles; the number of minority/women's businesses used in such roles; the number, type, and dollar amount of contracts awarded pursuant to the percentage factor and set aside provisions of this chapter; and the basis on which the department determined that a method other than the one specified in Section 4.18.060 of the chapter should be used. report shall also identify problems in meeting the requirements of this chapter, if any, and suggestions for improvements. - E. Certification and Recognition Process. - 1.
-Pursuant to chap.
-328, Laws of 1987, the Office of Minority and Women's Businesses of the State of Washington shall be solely responsible for certifying and decertifying businesses.
+- The county executive, through the ((director, department of executive administration,)) administrator shall have the responsibility for monitoring implementation of the requirements of this chapter and shall have the power to request from departments, responding parties and/or contractors any relevant records. information and documents. - Contract awarding authorities, with the assistance of the director((, department of executive administration,)) shall keep complete and detailed records regarding compliance with this chapter.
+The records shall include the dollar value and the subject matter of each contract along with the name of the contractor, the participation levels (in dollars, number of contracts awarded, and type of work) of minority/women's businesses where the contract award provides for participation, and other information as the director((, department of executive administration,)) deems necessary. - C. The ((director, department of executive administration,)) administrator, shall be responsible for gathering all information concerning compliance with this chapter and shall have access to all pertinent King County records. - D. With the assistance of the ((director, department of executive administration,)) administrator each department shall submit to the ((King County executive)) administrator an annual report on its performance in meeting the utilization goals required by this chapter on or before ((February)) March 15th of each year.
+This report shall include the number and dollar amount of contracts awarded ((7)), by contract category and the ((number and)) dollar amount and the percentage of ((contracts with)) minority/women's business participation by contract and contract category and by number of set-aside contracts, percentage preference contracts, contracts requiring affirmative efforts, and contracts for which waivers were granted (( the number of contracts which involved the use of subcontractors, suppliers or similar assisting roles; the number of minority/women's businesses used in such roles; the number, type, and dollar amount of contracts awarded pursuant to the percentage-factor and set-aside provisions of this chapter; and the basis on which the department determined that a method other than the one specified in Section 4.18.060 of the chapter should be The report shall also identify problems in meeting the requirements of this chapter, if any, and suggestions for improvements.